 A week later, the crew came back to remove the cross.
 Once again, church members put it back up, now tattered and a little shorter.

-The church in the eastern village of Wuxi, about 480 kilometers (300 miles) south of Shanghai, has had its water and electricity cut off.
+The church in the eastern village of Wuxi, about 300 miles south of Shanghai, has had its water and electricity cut off.
 Officials have attempted to install surveillance cameras and inquired about several church members' work and their children's schooling — a veiled threat that jobs and education might be at risk.
 But the congregation is not giving up.

 "I won't let them take down the cross even if it means they would shoot me dead," said Fan Liang'an, 73, whose grandfather helped build the church in 1924.